 Why Hire a Private Fire Investigator for the Crime of Arson in South Carolina?

-Arson investigators are usually retired firefighters or trained professionals with in-depth knowledge about types of fuel, how each fuel ignites and accelerates, and the impact each fuel has on the development of a fire.
+Arson investigators have usually retired firefighters or trained professionals with in-depth knowledge about types of fuel, how each fuel ignites and accelerates, and the impact each fuel has on the development of a fire.
 This could be invaluable to your defense.

 If you have been accused of the crime of arson, call the Deaton Law Firm for a free consultation.
-You will need an experienced criminal law attorney to defend you from these felony charges.
+You will need an experienced criminal attorney in Charleston to defend you from these felony charges.
 I will review your case to determine what additional defenses there may be for your charge.